davidxmoody/angular-form-demo/README.md

 ## About

-This is my submission for the **Mubaloo JavaScript Developer Test** to build a simple 3 step form.
-The form is viewable right now at <http://davidxmoody.com/mubaloo/>.
+This is my submission for the **Mubaloo JavaScript Developer Test**.
+The task was to build a simple 3 step survey form.
+It is viewable right now at <http://davidxmoody.com/mubaloo/>

 ## Setup